frontenddogma/css-optimization-basics/manuscript/operation.md

 #### Using Declarations Just Once

 Using declarations just once (“UDJO”) is an old technique.
-It means what is says: to use each declaration—if we always write them the same way—just a single time.
+It means what is says: to use each declaration—if we write them the same way—just a single time.

 It’s a tangible optimization step in that we’re still encouraged to write CSS [the natural way](https://meiert.com/en/blog/css-dry-and-optimization/), to then go over what we’ve written to make sure we leave no repetition behind.
 That process is roughly [as follows](https://meiert.com/en/blog/dry-css/):